-Kosovo is a relatively new nation, having declared its independence from Serbia in 2008, but its territory certainly has a rich history.
-The remarkable Roman and Byzantine site of Ulpiana, which was coveted by various nations in the Balkans, is located not far from the capital city of Pristina.
+Kosovo is an autonomous region of Serbia but its territory has a rich, and at times tragic history.
+The remarkable Roman and Byzantine site of Ulpiana, which was coveted by various nations in the Balkans, is located not far from the city of Pristina.

 The abandoned city of Ulpiana was one of the most important in the region in Classical times with recent research showing that it was continuously occupied from the Bronze Age to the Byzantine period.
 While the city is being carefully excavated and revealing its many treasures, it is gradually being opened to the public.

 The Turbulent History of Ulpiana

 The ancient city is located in fertile land that is bordered by a river on one side.
 There is evidence that the site was inhabited during the Neolithic period , about 9000 BC, and that the area was inhabited by the Dardanians and Illyrian tribe during the Classical period.

 When the area was conquered by the Romans, they created the province of Dardanian, which was later added to the Roman province of Lower Moesia .
 The city grew in importance mainly due to its strategic location, as it was situated on the road that linked the Western and the Eastern parts of the Roman Empire .
 Ulpiana became wealthy and cultured with its population and prosperity peaking in the 3 rd to 4 th century AD when it was granted the status of a self-governing municipality .